Email Warm-up: A Step-by-Step Guide for High-Volume Senders

 On your first day, aim to send just 10 to 20 emails.
 This low volume flies under the radar of spam filters and gives them a chance to see that your initial emails are being opened and engaged with.
 It’s all about creating a positive sending pattern from day one.

-Scale Your Volume Gradually
+Increase Your Sending Volume Gradually

 Once you've established a baseline, it's time to slowly turn up the dial.
 The key here is gradually.
 A sudden spike in volume can look suspicious, so you want to increase your daily sends in a predictable, steady way.
 A good rule of thumb is to increase your volume by about 20-30% each day.
 So, if you sent 20 emails on Monday, you could send around 25 on Tuesday, and so on.